MarcusCemes/speleo-test-suite/README.md

 ## Preface

-This test suite is strongly derived from the C++ *ColoReduce MT-2018* project.
+This test suite is derived from the C++ *ColoReduce MT-2018* project.
 It is *strongly recommended* to understand the C++ build/debug process, and use this only as a helper to double-check your work.
 Experiment with your own build/test scripts!

 While providing out-of-the-box support for the *Speleo* project, the build/test scripts can easily be modified to support most simple C++ projects.

 ### ✅ What this does

-- 🛠️ Compiles your program with the official C++ compilation tool and compilation flags
+- 🛠️ Compiles your program with the official C++ compilation tool and [compilation flags](lib/compiler.sh)
 - 🤔 Compares the output *and* execution time of your program against the reference program
-- 🤨 Calculates a fairly harsh score for your program to give you the best chance of success in the official submission
+- 🤨 Judges you.

 ### ❌ What this doesn't do